Profitable Tips How To Win Phone Interview

 As soon as the interview starts, you want to be sure that no one will be interrupting you.
 Switch off the TV and ask your family to stay out of the room for a while.
 Have a sheet with information about the company and your interview questions at hand – they will be helpful if you forget something due to the stress.
 Also, make sure you have a pen and a clean paper sheet nearby in case you need to make notes.

-- Make sure your voice sounds confident
+- Make sure your voice sounds confident when you describe yourself

 As you are unable to send nonverbal signals during the phone interview, your voice is the only tool you can impress the hiring manager with.
 Prepare a glass of water so you wouldn’t have to clear up your throat during the conversation.
 If you haven’t talked for several hours, Google a few voice exercises to do.
 Keep in mind that your posture and facial expression affects the voice too, so lying on a couch during the phone screening isn’t the best idea.
 Sit straight or stand, and smile – surprising, but it’s in this position that your voice sounds positively and with confidence.